-This morning, Governor Corbett signed into law one of the nation’s strictest voter identification bills.
-It requires voters to present photo i.d. meeting strict criteria at every election.
-In contrast, PA’s prior law allowed other forms of i.d., including utility bills and government checks, and was required only the first time a person voted at a new polling place.
+This morning, Governor Corbett signed one of the nation’s strictest voter-identification laws.
+It requires voters to present photo i.d. that meet strict criteria at every election.
+In contrast, Pennsylvania’s prior law allowed other forms of i.d., including utility bills and government checks, and was required only the first time a person voted at a new polling place.
 The new law purports to guard against voter impersonation, thereby vindicating the “one person, one vote” principle of Baker v.
 Carr.
-However, critics–among them the ACLU, AARP and NAACP–counter that creating an additional barrier to voting impinges upon the right to vote, which the U.S. Supreme Court has deemed “fundamental” because it is “preservative of all rights.”
+However, critics—among them the ACLU, AARP and NAACP—counter that creating an additional barrier to voting impinges upon the right to vote, which the U.S. Supreme Court has deemed “fundamental” because it is “preservative of all rights.”

 Despite the success of the bill’s proponents, the facts powerfully favor the opposition.
 The bill’s proponents, including Governor Corbett, acknowledge the lack of evidence that voter impersonation is a problem.
 Indeed, the bi-partisan County Commissioners of Pennsylvania opposed the bill, noting that systems to deter voter fraud are already in place and that the new bill will cause new problems, such as longer lines at the polls and voter confusion.
 Philadelphia City Commission chair Stephanie Singer, who runs city elections, notes that the best impersonation prevention tools are poll worker training, data forensics, and investigation of voter rolls.